jeffoneilldev/invitations-django-project/README.md

 **Testing as per user stories above:**

 - **User story 1:**  Landing on the "Home" page for the first time, the inexperienced user can navigate the page easily because of the simple layout and obvious options available.
-- **User story 2:**  The novice in the kitchen will find the ingredients and full cooking procedure to whatever recipe they select.
+- **User story 2:**  The bride or groom will instantly see a carousel with positive comments and images about the website.
-- **User story 3:**  The regular user can sign in to the app for full access to it's features, including adding their own recipes, editing current recipes or deleting any recipe from the app.
+- **User story 3:**  The returning user can log in to their account and access all the features of the website securely.
+They can also view their customer profile while logged in.
-- **User story 4:**  The chef looking for recipe ideas can filter their selections by selecting a cuisine type and/or vegetarian or meaty recipes.
-The result of their selection will appear on screen and if they want to see the full details of their selected recipe, they can select the "View Recipe" button.
+- **User story 4:**  This user can go straight to the "About us" page for further information and an email address they can contact.

 **Other Testing...**

+- Continuos testing using Travis.
+This build is "Passing".
 - All buttons and links have been tested and they all go to their desired destinations.
 - Made sure that product, cart and checkout pages are restricted to logged in users only.
 - The "User Registration" form works as it should.
 When the user enters their details, they are brought to the products page.